fastify/fastify/docs/Guides/Database.md

 ## Database

-Fastify ecosystem provides a handful of plugins for connecting to the desired database.
-We will cover official ones that reside in the Fastify's Github organization.
+Fastify's ecosystem provides a handful of plugins for connecting to various database engines.
+This guide covers engines which have Fastify plugins maintained within the Fastify organization.

 > If a plugin for your database of choice doesn't exist you can still use the database as Fastify is database agnostic.
-It's a matter of installing NodeJS database driver and connecting to your database.
+By following the examples of the database plugins listed in this guide, a plugin can be written for the missing database engine.

 > If you would like to write your own Fastify plugin please take a look at the [plugins guide](./Plugins-Guide.md)